Salim Mehmud: Role in the development of NASA's solid rockets

 Mehmud and Mustafa were assigned to conduct research in space and rocket technology.
 They, at first, declined the Salam's offer and vowed to work in a Pakistan's nuclear program, according to the interview given by CNBC Pakistan.
 However, after Abdus Salam's insistence, Mehmud and Mustafa visited the Goddard Space Flight Center.
 After the visit, Mustafa and Mehmud agreed to work for NASA.
 Mehmud and Mustafa arrived at Greenbelt, Maryland on a Douglas DC-6.
 Mehmud and Mustafa joined NASA in 1961.
 He was trained at the Goddard Space Center in rocket technology.
-He was the one of the earliest pioneers of Nike-Cajun and Judi-Dart, a solid fuel propellent based rocket.
+He was one of the earliest pioneers of Nike-Cajun and Judi-Dart, a solid fuel propellent based rocket.
 He closely collaborated with NASA scientists and engineers in the development of solid fuel sounding rockets during the 1960s.

 SUPARCO career and chairman

 Mehmud joined SUPARCO in 1961 on the request of Abdus Salam.
 He was immediately transferred in SUPARCO's rocket fabrication laboratory.
 Mehmud was one of the distinguished member of SUPARCO's team who launched the Satellite Launch Vehicle technology based-Rehbar-I under the direction of Air Cdre. dr. Wladysław Józef Marian Turowicz.
 He then was sent back to NASA where he specialised in satellite and rocket technology.
 He then travelled with Air Cdre.
 Wladyslaw Turowicz to the United States where both had studied and conduct research in space and rocket technology.
 Mehmud came back to Pakistan where he carried out his research in rocket science and satellite launch vehicles under the supervision of Wladyslaw Turowicz.
-Along with Turowicz, he sat the Sonmiani facility and was the responsible for installing the Launch pads and computer facility at the Sonmiani center.
+Along with Turowicz, was responsible for installing the Launch pads and computer facility at the Sonmiani Flight Test Range.

 On 15 December 1980, with the support of PAEC Chairman Munir Ahmad Khan, President of Pakistan General Zia appointed Salim Mehmud as chief executive officer of SUPARCO and asked him to submit necessary recommendations for up-gradation of SUPARCO to the status of a full-fledged Commission.

 Hatf missile program

-In 1980, he was made the Chairman of SUPARCO with the support of PAEC chairman Munir Ahmad Khan.
+In 1980, he was made the chairman of SUPARCO with the support of PAEC chairman Munir Ahmad Khan.
 He successfully convinced General Zia to set up funds for SUPARCO.
 Zia who was a strong advocate for the space program, allowed SUPARCO to developed the indigenous satellite capabilities.
 During the 1980s, he started the Hatf Missile Program and was the project director of the Missile program.
 He was the principal figure and scientist in Hatf missile program and was the brain behind the indigenous missile development.
-As a profession, Mehmud is a nuclear engineer, and designed the missile in a complex model that the rocket can carry approximately up to 500 kg HEU fissile material.
-It was his leadership that in 1989, 23 March, on the Republic Day of Pakistan, SUPARCO, along with Engineering Research Laboratories, publicly tested the Hatf Missile.
+Under his leadership in 23 March 1989, on the Republic Day of Pakistan, SUPARCO, along with Engineering Research Laboratories, publicly tested the Hatf Missile.